chinesedfan/codejam/2021/kickstart/README.md

 #### Problem B. Longest Progression

 Calculate the gap between each element.
 Every single change will affect 2 continuous gap values.
 It takes a while to handle those corner cases.

+#### Problem D. Truck Delivery

+DFS to find the way and sort by pay limit.
+And group by queries by cities.
+Build a segement tree to update and query the pay.